To purchase one of my Traditional Bifold wallets, follow this link.

 We wanted a nice, symmetrical flow to the reversed pocket sides, so like most projects, I brought the design into software to get a more accurate sense of how the dimensions would work together.

-Once satisfied that it the concept and dimensions were sound, I cut the basic shapes out.
+Once satisfied that the concept and dimensions were sound, I cut the basic shapes out.

-Like most of my bifolds interiors, I would use English Kip - a thin but strong calfskin that would be perfect for the card sleeves.
+Like most of my interiors, I would use English Kip — a thin but strong vegetable-tanned full grain calfskin that would be perfect for the card sleeves.

 I ended up tweaking the pocket shapes a touch for practical use - a little less curve and a bit more depth would mean better card retention.
 The rear pockets have notches cut out so that they wouldn't stack on the edges and add extra bulk.

 With the card sleeves cut, I sealed most of them with an acrylic resolene.
 This is usually an outer coating for waterproofing leather, but in this case, it was to allow the cards slide in the pockets more easily.
 For the rotated pockets, I only partially sealed the pocket, so that there would be a bit more suede to grip the cards just in case.

 Once dry, my maker's mark goes on.
 The brass stamp is heated and pressed into the leather, compressing the surface fibres into the shape of my logo.